 What is the Negative Impact of Fashion?

-In light of the above, it's not hard to see how fast fashion is negatively impacting the world around us.
+In light of the above, it's not hard to see how fast fashion negatively impacts the world around us.
 The traditional fashion industry also devastates local communities.
-It depletes the natural resources required by the people who live there and creates pollution.
+It depletes the natural resources required by the people there and creates pollution.
 Those who work in the factories often work incredibly long hours in dangerous conditions for very little pay.

-This is the true price of cheap clothing.
+This is the actual price of cheap clothing.
 Easy on the wallet, devastating to the planet.

 What is the Definition of Rewilding?

-Fortunately, amidst all this destruction, ethically minded people are making strides to create a sustainable fashion industry.
+Fortunately, ethically minded people are striving to create a sustainable fashion industry amidst all this destruction.
 One such method is by rewilding.

-Rewilding is essentially giving things over to nature by letting plants and animals take care of themselves.
+Rewilding essentially gives things over to nature by letting plants and animals care for themselves.
 This is achieved by enabling natural processes to take place undisturbed.
-The goal is to restore the ecosystems to their former glory and restore landscapes that have been degraded by farming practices.
+The goal is to restore the ecosystems to their former glory and restore landscapes that farming practices have degraded.

 Rewilding allows a return to the natural rhythms of nature and creates biodiverse habitats for all life to thrive in.
-The practice can be applied to all types of land, sea, and oceans.
+The practice can be applied to all land, sea, and oceans.